 Jebi is forecast to become a powerful, moderate to large typhoon.

 This “above normal activity” over the Western Pacific can be attributed mainly to a developing El Niño, less upper-level wind shear and rising air over the Western Pacific.
 These last two are significant features that enhance tropical development.
-Tropical Storm Jebi is just another in a long list of storms that will threaten this region in the months to come.
+Typhoon Jebi is just another in a long list of storms that will threaten this region in the months to come.

 We forecast that there will likely be a slight shift — with more activity building over the Atlantic Basin as it nears its climatological peak in the first half of September and slightly less activity over the Western Pacific in the coming weeks.
 Still, both basins will likely remain active and significant impacts from storms in either basin remains possible.